South Carolina State hosts Howard following Howell's 21-point game

 Orangeburg, South Carolina; Monday, 5:30 p.m.
 EST

-BOTTOM LINE: Howard plays South Carolina State after Destiny Howell scored 21 points in Howard’s 74-51 win over the North Carolina Central Eagles.
+BOTTOM LINE: Howard faces South Carolina State after Destiny Howell scored 21 points in Howard’s 74-51 win over the North Carolina Central Eagles.

 The Bulldogs have gone 2-9 at home.
 South Carolina State is 0-4 when it wins the turnover battle and averages 19.9 turnovers per game.

 The Bison are 11-1 in MEAC play.
-Howard averages 64.9 points and has outscored opponents by 4.3 points per game.
+Howard is 7-8 against opponents with a winning record.

-South Carolina State is shooting 36.5% from the field this season, 0.2 percentage points lower than the 36.7% Howard allows to opponents.
-Howard averages 64.9 points per game, 5.2 fewer points than the 70.1 South Carolina State allows.
+South Carolina State averages 49.5 points per game, 11.1 fewer points than the 60.6 Howard allows.
+Howard averages 64.9 points per game, 5.2 fewer points than the 70.1 South Carolina State gives up to opponents.

-TOP PERFORMERS: Shaunice Reed is shooting 40.5% and averaging 11.7 points for the Bulldogs.
-Angie Juste-Jean is averaging 7.1 points over the last 10 games.
+TOP PERFORMERS: Mekayla Lumpkin is averaging 2.7 points for the Bulldogs.
+Shaunice Reed is averaging 10.0 points over the last 10 games.

-Howell is averaging 14.9 points for the Bison.
-Saniyah King is averaging 1.8 made 3-pointers over the last 10 games.
+Howell is shooting 35.1% and averaging 14.9 points for the Bison.
+Saniyah King is averaging 14.0 points over the last 10 games.

 LAST 10 GAMES: Bulldogs: 1-9, averaging 49.9 points, 25.9 rebounds, 6.2 assists, 6.1 steals and 0.4 blocks per game while shooting 36.1% from the field.
 Their opponents have averaged 69.9 points per game.